Flex Items

 Avoid Large Values: Using very large

-, it's helpful to comment or document why a particular setting is chosen, especially if it deviates from the default0
+flex-grow, it's helpful to comment or document why a particular setting is chosen, especially if it deviates from the default0. -

 flex-shrink

-property accepts a non-negative number, which serves as a "flex shrink factor."
-The default value is 1
+The flex-shrink property accepts a non-negative number, which serves as a "flex shrink factor."
+The default value is 1.

 /* Syntax */